srnjak/backup_script/README.md

 # File Backup Script

-This is a bash script for creating backups of files specified in a configuration file.
+A bash script for creating backups of files specified in a configuration file.

 ## Usage